AlgyJr/ios_guides/UITableView-Guide.md

 __Notice that we set `self.myFirstTableView.dataSource = self`__ in the
 `viewDidLoad` method.
-A common error that will result in a blank or misbehaving table or is to forget the `dataSource` or `delegate` property on your `UITableView`.
+A common error that will result in a blank or misbehaving table or is forgetting to set the `dataSource` or `delegate` property on your `UITableView`.

 In this case, since the only view managed by our `ViewController` is the table, we